- DVA Claims and VRB Appeals

-As the ANZAC is an Act of Remembrance and Commemoration, dress should reflect the dignity of the occasion.
+ANZAC Day is our most significant day of commemoration and dress should reflect the dignity of the occasion.
 Business attire is appropriate.

 Veterans and serving personnel wear their decorations on the left chest.
 Many people choose to remember deceased relatives by wearing their medals.
 You are welcome and encouraged to wear your relative’s medals to ANZAC Day, however, please wear these on the right-hand side of your chest.

 Fraudulent wearing of medals, where a person is implying that the medals are their own, is an offence under The Defence Act 1903.
 Known or suspected cases of fraudulent medal wearing should be reported to the AFP.

 For more information please visit https://www.defence.gov.au/medals/

 ANNEX A to Chapter 10 of RSL NSW Protocol Regulations outlines a suggested Order of Service, you can find a copy here.